 - Includes Vitamins A, D3, B12, and E

 - Budget price!

 Probiotics are bacteria that lie in the digestive tract.
-They provide many benefits for both humans and dogs in aiding digestion and regulate the immune system.
+They provide many benefits for both humans and dogs in aiding digestion and regulating the immune system.

-There are countless species of probiotics, but the most beneficial ones are: Enterococcus Facium (SF68), Bacillus Coagulans, Bifidobacterium Animalis (AHC7) which is used to treat acute diarrhoea, and certain strains of Lactobaillus Acidophilius can improve the frequency and quality of stools.
+There are countless species of probiotics, but the most beneficial ones are: Enterococcus Facium (SF68), Bacillus Coagulans, Bifidobacterium Animalis (AHC7), which is used to treat acute diarrhea, and certain strains of Lactobacillus Acidophilus can improve the frequency and quality of stools.

 Probiotics work by producing short-chain fatty acids, which work against harmful bacteria that can cause diseases like E-coli and salmonella.